‘Vaccine apartheid’: Africans tell UN they need vaccines

 The inequity of COVID-19 vaccine distribution came into sharp focus on Thursday as many of the African countries whose populations have little to no access to the life-saving shots spoke at the UN’s annual meeting of world leaders.
 Some called for member states to relax intellectual property rights in order to expand vaccine production.

 “No one is safe unless we are all safe,” was the common refrain.

-South Africa's president Cyril Ramaphosa pointed to vaccines as “the greatest defence that humanity has against the ravages of this pandemic.”
+South Africa’s president Cyril Ramaphosa pointed to vaccines as “the greatest defense that humanity has against the ravages of this pandemic.”

 He and others urged UN member states to support a proposal to temporarily waive certain intellectual property rights established by the World Trade Organization to allow more countries, particularly low- and middle-income countries, to produce COVID-19 vaccines.

 Angola president João Lourenço said it was “shocking to see the disparity between some nations and others with respect to availability of vaccines.”

 “These disparities allow for third doses to be given, in some cases, while, in other cases, as in Africa, the vast majority of the population has not even received the first dose,” Lourenço said.